 Never seen before like arrangements to tackle Cyclone Fani

-Bhubaneswar, May 03: Over 4,000 specialised personnel as part of 81 NDRF teams have been deployed to deal with the 'extremely severe' cyclone 'Fani' which is likely to affect Odisha, Andhra Pradesh and West Bengal upon its landfall on Friday.
+Bhubaneswar, May 03: Over 4,000 specialised personnel as part of 81 National Disaster Reponse Force (NDRF) teams have been deployed to deal with the 'extremely severe' cyclone 'Fani' which is likely to affect Odisha, Andhra Pradesh and West Bengal upon its landfall on Friday.

 NDRF chief S N Pradhan told PTI that about 50 teams have been pre-positioned in the coastal areas of Odisha, Andhra Pradesh and West Bengal which are feared to be affected while another 31 teams have been kept on standby.

-Twenty-eight fully equipped teams have been deployed in and around Puri in Odisha as the cyclonic storm is expected to make a landfall there Friday noon, the NDRF Director General (DG) said.
+Twenty-eight fully equipped teams have been deployed in and around Puri in Odisha as the cyclonic storm is expected to make a landfall there in Friday noon, the NDRF Director General (DG) said.

 Similarly, 12 teams have been deployed in Andhra Pradesh and six in West Bengal.
 The rest of the teams, that comprise about 50 personnel each, have been kept on standby in these states.